While you can work on your relationships at any time, the new year is a great opportunity to reset and renew.

 If you feel that your relationships aren’t fulfilling your needs, or you’re missing close connections, you could commit to meeting new people in the new year.
-Try Meetup.com, your local Community College, or Facebook groups based on common interests.
+Try Meetup.com or Facebook groups based on common interests.

 Consider what’s working, and what’s not

 Take a moment to appreciate what is working and reflect on what’s not.
 Can you work on or change the things that aren’t working?
 If you can, make a note of what you might be able to do differently.
 If you can’t change something, think about whether it’s something you can accept or not.
 Sometimes it may be necessary to compromise on our values for the sake of our relationships, as we won’t always see eye to eye on everything.
-Learn how to decide whether to stand your ground, or let it go.
+Learn how to decide whether to stand your ground, and when to compromise.

 - Being able to connect with loved ones virtually, widening or deepening your social circle.

 - Getting to spend more quality time with your partner or family.